 Recall of vehicles fitted with Takata airbags

-Drivers are urged to check if their vehicles are affected by the recall of Takata airbags.
-This is a significant safety recall and drivers can check if their make and model of vehicle is affected by visiting www.productsafety.gov.au.
+The ACCC is responsible for administering the compulsory recall.
+Further information about the compulsory recall is available on the Product Safety Australia website.
+This is a significant safety recall and drivers are urged to check if their make and model of vehicle is affected by visiting www.productsafety.gov.au.

 Since 2009, vehicle manufacturers in Australia have been recalling vehicles fitted with potentially defective airbag inflators produced by Takata Corporation resulting in the mis-deployment of the airbag.

-On 14 August 2017 the Minister released a comprehensive report from the Department of Infrastructure and Regional Development outlining the nature of the defect affecting these airbags, the scale of the recall, and the response by both the affected manufacturers and Government.
+On 14 August 2017 the then Minister for Urban Infrastructure, the Hon Paul Fletcher MP released a comprehensive report from the Department of Infrastructure and Regional Development outlining the nature of the defect affecting these airbags, the scale of the recall, and the response by both the affected manufacturers and Government.

-The number of vehicles subject to recall and rectified over time as of November 2017
+Figure 1 below shows the number of vehicles subject to voluntary recall and rectified over time as of January 2018:

 (Click chart for larger version)

-The Minister for Small Business, the Hon.
-Michael McCormack (the Minister), issued a proposed recall notice for a compulsory recall of certain vehicles with defective Takata airbags installed and inflators salvaged form these vehicles.
-The compulsory recall was proposed following a safety investigation conducted by the Australian Competition and Consumer Commission (ACCC).
+On 21 September, the then Minister for Small Business, the Hon Michael McCormack MP (the Minister), issued a proposed recall notice for a compulsory recall of certain vehicles with defective Takata airbags installed and inflators salvaged from these vehicles.
+The compulsory recall was proposed following a safety investigation conducted by the ACCC.

-If you are not sure if your vehicle is affected, as a first step you should go to product safety website of the Australian Competition and Consumer Commission, www.productsafety.gov.au which provides further information including a list of potentially affected makes and models of vehicle.
+If you are not sure if your vehicle is affected, as a first step you should go to the ACCC's Product Safety website, www.productsafety.gov.au which provides further information including a list of potentially affected makes and models of vehicle.
 If you discover that your vehicle is potentially affected, you should contact your local dealer as soon as possible.